mdn/content/files/en-us/web/api/rtcrtpstreamstats/index.md

 #### Obsolete fields

 - {{domxref("RTCRtpStreamStats.kind", "mediaType")}} {{Deprecated_Inline}}
   - : Renamed to {{domxref("RTCRtpStreamStats.kind", "kind")}} in the specification in February 2018.
-See [Browser Compatibility", "code](/en-US/docs/Web/API/RTCRtpStreamStats/kind#browser_compatibility",_"code) to determine when browsers made the transition.
+See [Browser Compatibility](/en-US/docs/Web/API/RTCRtpStreamStats/kind#browser_compatibility) to determine when browsers made the transition.

 ### Local-only measurements